studioofthemonth/SwiftSimpleFlake/README.md

 # SwiftSimpleFlake
 SimpleFlake distributed ID generation for Swift ❄️

 Generate ids consisting of a 41 bit time followed by 23 random bits.
-String outputs can be encoded to binary, base10 or hexadecimal.
+String outputs can be encoded to binary, base 10 or hexadecimal.

 The default epoch used to calculate dates is (00:00:00 UTC on 1 January 2001).
-This is based on Foundation's `timeIntervalSinceReferenceDate` but is fully customiazble during initialization.
+This is based on Foundation's `timeIntervalSinceReferenceDate` but is fully customizable during initialization.

 Learn more about Simple Flake here: https://github.com/SawdustSoftware/simpleflake